ibm-cloud-docs/activity-tracker/provision.md

 2. Click **Catalog**.
 The list of the services that are available in {{site.data.keyword.cloud_notm}} opens.

-3. To filter the list of services that is displayed, select the **Developer Tools** category.
+3. To filter the list of services that is displayed, select the **Logging and Monitoring** category.

 4. Click the **{{site.data.keyword.at_full_notm}}** tile.